 Known as “greyhounds of the sea,” destroyers are war vessels that were built to defend other ships from short-distance attacks.
-Although these highly-powerful ships played a major role in numerous wars, they were loaded with asbestos-containing products, which led to thousands of veterans and their loved ones developing toxic, asbestos-related diseases.
+These highly-powerful ships were loaded with asbestos-containing products, which led to many cases of toxic, asbestos-related diseases.

 Destroyers and Asbestos Use